 Can body fat measurements affect fertility?
 What if I lose weight?

 It’s accepted throughout the medical field that a healthy weight is a BMI of between 18.5 and 25.
-BMIs greater than 27 and less than 17 are associated with increased ovulatory problems and can affect a women’s fertility.
+BMIs greater than 27 and less than 17 are associated with increased ovulatory problems and can affect a woman’s fertility.
 (Source)

 One study showed that women with low or underweight BMI of less than 18.5 have a 25% increase in the time needed to achieve conception.
 “If women lose too much weight as a result of their workouts, it can be detrimental to fertility,” Dr. Williams shared.
 He also mentioned that some studies show that “high-intensity workouts may be associated with a reduction in fertility in women who already have a normal BMI of less than 25.”